liamstoica/portfolio/src/content/blog/post-three.md

 ## Design Is Not a Cost Center

-At the earliest stage, design is a multiplier.
+Early-stage teams often worry that design will slow them down or drain resources.
+My experience is the opposite.

-It saves time.
+Design is a multiplier.
-It saves money.
+- It sharpens strategy.
-It reduces risk.
+- It reduces rework.
-It improves communication.
+- It accelerates alignment.
-It accelerates learning.
+- It lowers risk before code is written.

 Great design does not cost more.
 Confusion does.